AP VoteCast: Florida voters sour on state of nation

 Voters were more negative than positive in their assessments of the nation’s economy.
 Overall, 42% described economic conditions in the U.S. as excellent or good, and 57% called them not so good or poor.

+In Florida, the economic fallout from business shutdowns aimed at halting the spread of COVID-19 was a focus of campaign debate.
+But Florida Republicans were optimistic improvement in the economy over the summer would help Trump’s chances of winning the state.

-AP created this story automatically using results from AP VoteCast, a survey of the American electorate conducted by NORC at the University of Chicago for Fox News, NPR, PBS NewsHour, Univision News, USA Today Network, The Wall Street Journal and The Associated Press.
+AP VoteCast is a survey of the American electorate conducted by NORC at the University of Chicago for Fox News, NPR, PBS NewsHour, Univision News, USA Today Network, The Wall Street Journal and The Associated Press.
 The survey of 3,584 voters in Florida was conducted for eight days, concluding as polls closed.
 Interviews were conducted in English and Spanish.
 The survey combines a random sample of registered voters drawn from the state voter file and self-identified registered voters selected from nonprobability online panels.
 The margin of sampling error for voters is estimated to be plus or minus 2 percentage points.
-Find more details about AP VoteCast's methodology at https://ap.org/votecast.
+Find more details about AP VoteCast’s methodology at https://ap.org/votecast.

 Online: